 – Paul Rand

 The trend of animation in the design industry has existed for a long time.
 It has, over the years, also seen developments that have taken the industry by storm.
-Interactive designs were among the more popular trends of 2019, and that trend is expected to continue moving forward.
+Interactive designs were among the more popular trends of 2019, and that trend is continuing in 2020 - and it's expected to continue moving forward into 2021 and beyond.

 Interactive designs, which aren’t just limited to graphic design (web designs can be interactive too!) are widely popular among audiences and do an excellent job of catching and holding their attentions – show your viewers one interactive element and they will stay on your site looking for more.
 Graphic designers will take advantage of this tendency and continue coming up with more interactive designs.

-Artistic typography will be bigger than it was in 2019, experts predict.
+Artistic typography is more popular than ever.
 Designers are looking for innovations in typography to gather attention.
 Maxi typography, which is a typography concept dealing with heavy, thick, bold and attention-seeking fonts, became prevalent in 2019 and did well.
 Moreover, it’s safe to assume that 2020 will be the year of thicker fonts and large-size lettering.

 Similarly, 2019 saw designers using two-dimensional and three-dimensional shapes along with typography to catch users’ attention.
 This trend is also likely to grow in 2020, along with higher demand for semi-transparent typography trends.
 Semi-transparency deals with the concept of overlapping word sections over one another, with the second copy being semi-transparent over images, media, and other elements of the design.
 I believe it will be a focal point of many design concepts in 2020 and beyond.

-To set some trends of your own in 2020, contact THAT Agency and put our talented graphic and website designers to work for you!
+To set some creative trends of your own in 2020 and 2021, contact THAT Agency and put our talented graphic and website designers to work for you!